Help is just a click or phone call away.

 When your debt has spiraled out of control, it can be hard to find your way out.
 The endless creditor demands, hard work seemingly done in vain, ongoing struggles to pay your bills and the desire take care of yourself and your family, can all be overwhelming.
 We understand the stress and frustration you are going through and we are here to discuss the options that are available to you.
 There is no need to continue to suffer silently - you can take action today to improve your situation and get the fresh start you deserve.

-Discuss you options with an experienced Sarasota bankruptcy attorney and debt defense lawyer today
+Discuss your options with an experienced bankruptcy and debt law firm today

 We will take the time to review your specific circumstances and determine your best course of action.
 We've briefly addressed a few issues below.
 If you would like more information please see our Common Bankruptcy Questions section, or contact us today for a free phone or in-office consultation.
 David Holland, an experienced Bankruptcy attorney, will take your call immediately, or his assistant Ashley will set up a time for him to call you back at your convenience, most times within minutes.
 We are a small firm and we pride ourselves on giving our clients the personal attention they deserve.
 We proudly serve Sarasota, Bradenton, Lakewood Ranch & Port Charlotte and the surrounding areas.